PECOS-packages/PECOS/docs/user-guide/pecos-concepts.md

 PECOS detector-error models represent detector and observable effects that ordinary decoders consume.
-PECOS-specific metadata can also carry tracked operators for analysis, but tracked operators are not logical observables and ordinary DEM decoders should ignore them.
+PECOS-specific metadata can also carry tracked Paulis for analysis, but tracked Paulis are not logical observables and ordinary DEM decoders should ignore them.

 The fault catalog gives the most detailed per-location view: